gfldex/raku-shell-piping/README.md

 `Channel` and `Supplier`/`Supply` can be used at the start and end of a pipe.
 If they are closed, the entire pipe will have STDIN/STDOUT closed.
 This allows a pipe to be controlled from the outside.
-Any case to complex for a `Code` object should therefor be handled with a `Channel`.
+Any case to complex for a `Code` object should therefore be handled with a `Channel`.

 ```
 my $c = Channel.new;